Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>Now you can temporarily turn go to the usual behaviour of fzf to do
-something and switch back after</p>

 <p>N.B.
 I have noticed that, for some reason, a couple of subdirectories were
 not showing up in the fzf search, and so I explicitly created some '!path/to/missed/directory/' lines in this section...</p>